 As the aggregator, MMWEC registers PV systems in Member territories into the state’s production tracking system, ensuring that meters are properly calculating production and that solar PV project owners receive proper payment.

 MLP Solar Rebate Program

-MMWEC is excited to announce the launch of the new Massachusetts MLP Solar Program.
-The program allows customers in participating municipal utility communities to apply for a rebate for the purchase and installation of PV solar panels on their homes.
+The MLP Solar Rebate program allows customers in participating municipal utility communities to apply for a rebate for the purchase and installation of PV solar panels on their homes.
 The program includes a solar rebate of $1.20/watt, capped at 50 percent of total installed costs.
 Restrictions may apply.
 Click here for application and more information.

 MMWEC and its Members are leaders in solar technology.
 In total, they have solar projects with a capacity of more than 47 megawatts with an additional 8 megawatts under development.
 MMWEC can assist its members in dealing with development of larger projects, identifying power purchase contract, power portfolio and implications of such projects.